fermyon/developer/content/cloud/variables.md

 These variables are defined in a Spin application manifest (in the `[variables]` section) and are provided by a configuration provider.
 When using Spin locally, the configuration provider can be Vault for secrets or host environment variables.
 You can refer to the [dynamic configuration documentation](/spin/dynamic-configuration.md) to learn how to configure variables locally.
 In Fermyon Cloud, you can set and update variables for Spin applications using the [`spin cloud variables`](/cloud/cloud-command-reference.md#spin-cloud-variables) command.

 This tutorial will guide you through the process of creating a simple application that validates passwords.
-Here's a video tutorial to follow along:
+If you prefer to learn through video, you can follow along this recording:

 <iframe width="900" height="506" src="https://www.youtube.com/embed/T9B3VgGTYr0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>